romeokienzler/c3/GettingStarted.md

         step3.after(step2)
 ```

-If your using the COS grid wrapper, further variables are required.
-You can provide a comma-separated list of additional files that should be downloaded COS using `gw_additional_source_files`.
-All batch files and additional files are download to an input directory, defined via `gw_local_input_path` (default: `input`).
-Similar, all files in `gw_local_target_path` are uploaded to COS after the batch processing (default: `target`).

-Furthermore, `gw_source_access_key_id`, `gw_source_secret_access_key`, `gw_source_endpoint`, and `gw_source_bucket` define the COS bucket to the source files.
-You can specify other buckets for the coordinator and target files.
-If the buckets are similar to the source bucket, you just need to provide `gw_target_path` and `gw_coordinator_path` and remove the other variables from the `job.yaml`.
-It is recommended to use [secrets](#secrets) for the access key and secret.

 #### Local example

-The local grid wrapper requires a local storage for coordination like the pvc in the following example.
+The local grid wrapper requires a local storage for coordination like the PVC in the following example.

 ```yaml
 apiVersion: batch/v1